goliatone/wee-things-workshop/README.md

 What follows is a step by step guide on what the script automates for you.

 #### espytool

 We will first install **esptool** in order to flash our boards.
 It's a `python` script which can be run using the Mac's default `python`.
 Open terminal and cd to the directory **esptool** directory and run the following command:

 ```
 python setup.py install
 ```

-This will install `esptool.py` system wide.
+This will install `esptool.py` system-wide.

 If you do not want a global install you can follow the [instructions][esptool-install] on the repo to use the tool locally.
 It's really easy.